Miguel A. De La Torre

-Miguel A. De La Torre (born 6 October 1958) is a professor of Social Ethics and Latino Studies at Iliff School of Theology, author, and an ordained Southern Baptist minister.
+Miguel A. De La Torre (born 6 October 1958) is a Cuban-American professor of Social Ethics and Latino Studies at Iliff School of Theology, author, and an ordained Southern Baptist minister.

 Biography

 Born in Cuba months before the Castro Revolution, De La Torre and his family migrated to the United States as refugees when he was an infant.
 For a while the U.S. government considered him and his family as "illegal aliens".
 On 6 June 1960, De La Torre received an order from Immigration and Naturalization Service to "self-deport."
 He attended Blessed Sacrament, a Catholic elementary school in Queens, New York, and was baptized and confirmed by the Catholic Church.
 Simultaneously, his parents were priest/priestess of the religion Santería.
 He refers to himself as a "Southern Baptist, Roman Catholic child of Ellegúa."

 In his early twenties he became a "born-again" Christian, joining University Baptist Church in Coral Gables, Florida.
 In 1992, De La Torre dissolved the thirteen-year-old real estate company to attend Southern Baptist Theological Seminary in order to obtain a Master of Divinity and enter the ministry.
 During his seminary training he served as pastor at a rural congregation, Goshen Baptist Church in Glen Dean, Kentucky.
 While doing pastoral work in rural Kentucky, De La Torre had experiences that caused him to begin exploring the church's power structures and what the dominant European American culture could learn from the Latino margins.